crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

 A major feature of the TauP Toolkit is the implementation of a phase name parser that allows the user to define essentially arbitrary phases through the earth.
-Thus, the TauP Toolkit is extremely flexible in this respect since it is not limited to a pre-defined set of phases.
+Thus, the TauP Toolkit is extremely flexible in this respect since it is not limited to a predefined set of phases.
 Phase names are not hard-coded into the software, rather the names are interpreted and the appropriate propagation path and resulting times are constructed at run time.
 Designing a phase-naming convention that is general enough to support arbitrary phases